chieger/iOS-Workshop/week 2 assignment draft.md

   - Configure the view controller to be freeform, so that you can make it long enough to see the entire intro page.
 [Creating Free Form View Controller](https://guides.codepath.com/ios/Creating-a-Free-Form-View-Controller)
   - Add UIImageViews for each photo tile in the region below.
 [Using UIImageView](https://guides.codepath.com/ios/Using-UIImageView)
   - Configure the content size of the scroll view.
 [Using UIScrollView](https://guides.codepath.com/ios/Using-UIScrollView)
+  - **Optional**: Tiles translate, scale and rotate into palce as user scrolls
-  - Optional: Register for the scroll view scroll events [Registering for scroll events](https://guides.codepath.com/ios/Using-UIScrollView#registering-for-scroll-events)
+     - Register for the scroll view scroll events [Registering for scroll events](https://guides.codepath.com/ios/Using-UIScrollView#registering-for-scroll-events)
-  - Optional: Whenever a scroll event happens, configure the transform property on the image view.
-[Using View Transforms](https://guides.codepath.com/ios/Using-View-Transforms),[Animating View Properties](https://guides.codepath.com/ios/Animating-View-Properties)
+     - Whenever a scroll event happens, configure the transform property on the image view.
+[Using View Transforms](https://guides.codepath.com/ios/Using-View-Transforms)
 2. Sign In
   - Add all the view elements for the Sign In View Controller in Storyboard
      - Sign in nav bar as UIImageView